-Quality of Service (QoS) enabled IP based Virtual Private Networks [GLH+99], [MM00] are highly demanded and provisioning such services dynamically on request is a challenging problem to Internet Service Providers [BGK01].
-However, the advent of Differentiated Services [BBC+98], [BBC+99] with Bandwidth Broker [NJZ99] concept and Multi Protocol Label Switching (MPLS) [FWD+99] technology makes it possible to realize such services.
+Quality of Service (QoS) enabled IP based Virtual Private Networks [6], [8] [17] are highly demanded and provisioning such services dynamically on request is a challenging problem to Internet Service Providers [5].
+However, the advent of Differentiated Services [3], [1] with the Bandwidth Broker [19] concept and Multi Protocol Label Switching (MPLS) [11] technology makes it possible to realize such services.

-With Diffserv, traffic entering a network is classified and possibly conditioned at the boundaries of the network, and assigned to different behavior aggregates.
+With DiffServ, traffic entering a network is classified, possibly conditioned at the boundaries of the network, and assigned to different behavior aggregates.
 Each behavior aggregate is identified by a single DS codepoint (DSCP).
-As Expedited Forwarding (EF) [JNP99] Per Hop Behaviour (PHB) is considered the De facto standard to build Virtual Leased Line (VLL), classified VPN traffic is marked with the DSCP for EF.
-In the interior of the network, with the help of DSCP - PHB mapping [NBBB98], [BCF99], this quantitative traffic can be allocated certain amount of node resources.
+As Expedited Forwarding (EF) [13] Per Hop Behavior (PHB) is considered the de facto standard to build Virtual Leased Line (VLL) services, classified VPN traffic is marked with the DSCP for EF.
+In the interior of the network, with the help of DSCP - PHB mapping [18], [2], this quantitative traffic can be allocated a certain amount of node resources.
 However, if best effort routing based default paths do not meet the requirements of requested VPN connections, MPLS can be used to create pinned paths and force VPN traffic to follow paths that are provisioned with sufficient QoS.

-To provide VLL type service by exploiting these emerging technologies, we [KB00a], [BGK01], [KBG00], [GBK99] and others [QBO00],[Tea99] have proposed implementation of Bandwidth Brokers.
-This allows users to specify guaranteed service (i.e. a single quantitative value like 1 Mbps or 2 Mbps etc.) and based on this specification the edge routers establish VPN connections dynamically and police traffic according to the specified rate.
-However, providing guaranteed service exactly as specified by users has following limitations:
+To provide VLL type services by exploiting these emerging technologies, we [14], [5], [16], [12] and others [22],[26] have proposed the implementation of Bandwidth Brokers.
+This allows users to specify a guaranteed service (i.e. a single quantitative value like 1 Mbps or 2 Mbps etc.) and based on this specification the edge routers establish VPN connections dynamically and police traffic according to the specified rate.
+However, providing guaranteed services exactly as specified by users has the following limitations:

-• although deterministic guaranteed service provides highest level of QoS guarantees, it leaves a significant portion of network resources on the average unused.

-• it is expected that users will be unable or unwilling to predict load between VPN endpoints [DGG+99].
-From the providers point of view also, guaranteeing exact quantitative service might be a difficult job at the beginning of VPN-Diffserv deployment [BBC+99].
+- Although a deterministic guaranteed service provides highest level of QoS guarantees, it leaves a significant portion of network resources on the average unused. - It is expected that users will be unable or unwilling to predict load between VPN endpoints [10].
+Also, from the providers point of view guaranteeing exact quantitative service might be a difficult job at the beginning of VPN-DiffServ deployment [1].

-To address these issues in [KB00b] we recently proposed that users specify their requirements as a range of quantitative service.
-For example, an user who wants to establish a VPN between stub Networks A and D (Figure 1), and is not sure whether he needs 0.5 Mbps or 0.6 Mbps or 1 Mbps, and only knows the lower and upper bounds of his requirements approximately, can specify a range 0.5- 1 Mbps as his requirement from the ISP when he outsources his service to the latter.
-From resource provisioning point of view ISPs can take advantage of the fact that as long as lower bound of the bandwidth is guaranteed SLA will be fulfilled, and thus provision the core in way that gains from the multiplexing effect.
-Core provisioning, therefore, is the main focus of this paper and complements our earlier work of edge provisioning in [KB00b].
+To address these issues we recently proposed that users specify their requirements as a range of quantitative services [15].
+For example, a user who wants to establish a VPN between stub networks A and D (Figure 1), and is not sure whether he needs 0.5 Mbps or 0.6 Mbps or 1 Mbps, and only knows the lower and upper bounds of his requirements approximately, can specify a range 0.5- 1 Mbps as his requirement from the ISP when he outsources the service to the latter.
+From the resource provisioning point of view ISPs can take advantage of the fact that as long as the lower bound of the bandwidth is guaranteed the SLA will be fulfilled, and thus provision the core in a way that gains from the multiplexing effect.
+Core provisioning, therefore, is the main focus of this paper and complements our earlier work of edge provisioning in [15].